 Unique Bucket List Idea #3: Create your own tour

 Whether you choose an easy bucket list idea such as finding a brewery and showing up that makes for simple planning or customize your own tour with a guide or on your own from scratch, your palate will never be the same after experiencing one of these unique bucket list ideas!
 If you liked this post, please share it on social media.
-Also, discover the step-by-step process I use to infuse my creative bucket list ideas into everyday life in my soon-to-be-released book entitled, The Everyday Bucket List Book.
+Also, discover how I capture memories to savor and get notified about my upcoming The Bucket List Journal.